seggelkek/CostaRica_Final_Project/README.md

 ## Political Subdivisions of Costa Rica

 Costa Rica is composed of provinces, cantons, and districts.
-Within Costa Rica, there are 7 provinces each composed of a series of cantons, totaling to 81 cantons throughout the country.
+Within Costa Rica, there are 7 provinces, each composed of a series of cantons (totaling to 81 cantons throughout the country).
 Each of these cantons are then further divided into districts (totaling to 473 districts country wide).

 ![](sanjose.png)